Red Dead Redemption: Release and promotion

-Microsoft added the game, along with Undead Nightmare, to its backward compatibility list for Xbox One, the successor to the Xbox 360, in July 2016; Red Dead Redemption had been one of the most requested titles for the feature.
-The game's sales position on Amazon.com spiked following the announcement.
+Microsoft added Red Dead Redemption and Undead Nightmare to its backward compatibility list for Xbox One, the successor to the Xbox 360, in July 2016; Red Dead Redemption had been one of the most requested titles for the feature.
+Its sales position on Amazon.com spiked following the announcement.
 The release runs at a smoother frame rate on the Xbox One.
-In April 2018, the game received an update as an "Xbox One X enhanced" title, making it playable at 4K resolution (an increase from the game's original 720p resolution) with graphical improvements on the high-end revision of Xbox One, called Xbox One X. The Xbox Series X and Series S can also play the game, with the higher-end Series X running it with its Xbox One X-specific enhancements.
-Sony added Red Dead Redemption and Undead Nightmare to its PlayStation Now cloud gaming subscription service in December 2016, which allowed them to be played on PlayStation 4, PlayStation 5, and Windows; they were removed in October 2022.
+In April 2018, the game received an update as an "Xbox One X enhanced" title, making it playable at 4K resolution (an increase from the original 720p resolution) with graphical improvements on the high-end revision of Xbox One, called Xbox One X. The Xbox Series X and Series S can also play the game, with the higher-end Series X running it with its Xbox One X-specific enhancements.
+Sony added Red Dead Redemption and Undead Nightmare to its cloud gaming subscription service, PlayStation Now, in December 2016, which allowed them to be played on PlayStation 4, PlayStation 5, and Windows; they were removed in October 2022.

 According to industry sources, Rockstar shelved a Red Dead Redemption remaster after the poor reception of Grand Theft Auto: The Trilogy – The Definitive Edition (2021), instead increasing focus on development for Grand Theft Auto VI.
 Media speculation restarted in June 2023, and in August, Rockstar announced the single-player modes of Red Dead Redemption and Undead Nightmare would release for the Nintendo Switch and PlayStation 4 on August 17, developed by Double Eleven.
 Physical versions were released on October 13.
-Reactions to the announcement were mixed; some appreciated the game's availability on modern consoles, but lamented the lack of visual and frame rate upgrades, absence of a Windows version, omission of multiplayer, and price point.
+Reactions to the announcement were mixed; some appreciated the availability on modern consoles, but lamented the lack of visual and frame rate upgrades, absence of a Windows version, omission of multiplayer, and price point.
 The game is playable at 4K resolution on the PlayStation 4 Pro and PlayStation 5 via backward compatibility, and an update in October added an option to increase the frame rate from 30 to 60 frames-per-second on PlayStation 5.
 Speculation regarding a Windows version started in May 2024, and in October, Rockstar announced the Windows version would release on October 29, with enhancements such as native 4K support, ultrawide monitor compatibility, and DLSS upscaling.

-Following premature store and ESRB listings on November 13, 2025, Rockstar announced that Red Dead Redemption would be released for Android and iOS mobile devices on December 2, alongside new releases for the Nintendo Switch 2, PlayStation 5, and Xbox Series X/S. The mobile versions are set to be available through a Netflix Games subscription, and the console versions through the GTA+ Games Library and the PlayStation Plus Catalog.
+Following premature store and ESRB listings on November 13, 2025, Rockstar announced that Red Dead Redemption would be released for Android and iOS mobile devices on December 2, alongside new releases for the Nintendo Switch 2, PlayStation 5, and Xbox Series X/S. The mobile versions are available through a Netflix Games subscription, and the console versions through the GTA+ Games Library and the PlayStation Plus Catalog.
 Developed in collaboration with Double Eleven and Cast Iron Games, the console versions support 60 frames-per-second, including up to 4K resolution on PlayStation 5 and Xbox Series X/S, and the Switch 2 version utilizes the Joy-Con 2's optical mouse controls.
+A physical PlayStation 5 version was released on May 4, 2026.